Murder Mystery Types

 For more information about all the different types of plot we run, please click on any of these links:

-Our Participative plots come in two forms.
+Our Participative plots are designed to be played by a group all gathered together in the same space (i.e. not virtually).
+They come in two forms.
 Our Highly Participative plots give everyone the chance to play a character in the mystery.
 How much people do get involved is very much up to them but even shy people often amaze themselves by how immersed they become.
 Our Fairly Participative plots are for bigger groups.
 Some guests have individual characters to play and everyone else is treated as if they are part of the overall theme – members of the aristocracy in High Society, wedding guests in Shotgun Wedding, etc. In all our Participative plots, there is always plenty for everyone to do.
 Suspects to question.
 Clues to consider.
 Items of evidence to process.
 They get people interacting with and talking to each other in a much more relaxed way than usually happens on these occasions.
 And they always provide plenty to talk about afterwards, too.

-Our Team Building Murder Mysteries can be run over a meal or on their own as part of a training day.
+Most of our Team Building Murder Mysteries are meant for a group all gathered together in the same space.
+We do have one game which we can run for you as a big, virtual team-building event.
+Otherwise, these games will usually be run over a meal or on their own as part of a training day.
 With some, the primary aim is for staff to enjoy a new experience together which bonds, improves morale and breaks down barriers.
 With others, more specific training goals can be targeted: leadership and negotiating skills, team work, communication, etc. Trainers sometimes think that, because our murder mysteries are such fun, they won’t be able to deliver any useful team building results.
 Training has to be hard work, right?
 Wrong.
 We offer dynamic, experiential learning in a form which is safe, enjoyable – and highly effective.
 Try it and see!

-Our Watch The Action plots are designed for groups which don’t want the entertainment to dominate too much.
-They are broken up into sections so that, between the different scenes, guests can carry on with whatever else they have gathered for.
-Chatting.
+Our Watch The Action plots were created pre-Covid for social events in which groups want a murder mystery that is broken up into different sections/scenes with breaks in between.
+Our actors will entertain you and provide you with a gripping mystery to solve.
+But you will also have time for other group activities: chatting.
 Networking.
 Talking shop.
-Engaging in other training activities.
+Engaging in other training games.
 These plots are ideal, too, for groups which want to be entertained between courses over a meal and want to be left on their own while they are enjoying their food.

 All our mysteries feature detectives or investigators.
 How else would anything ever get solved?
 For Sherlock aficionados, our Sherlock Holmes Mysteries feature the great man himself.
 A battle of sleuthing wits in which you’ll be competing with the best detective there has ever been.
 And in plots we’ve created specially to match the complexity and ingenuity of the stories he appeared in.